armando-herastang/minifyjson/readme.md

 ## Todo

-- Parse and argument to specify output path
+- [ ] Parse and argument to specify output path
+- [ ] Figure out an easier way to do this
+- [ ] Implement beautify